CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 6.4.md

 - **Enable Cloud Update**

 1. A Microsoft Entra ID security group must be established to enable the channel change feature to target an entire security group.
 This channel change feature can also target individual devices.
-In our scenario, we have already established a security group named **Copilot Users**.
+In our scenario, you have already established a security group named **Copilot Users**.

 1. Log into the **Microsoft 365 Apps admin center**, you should land on the Home page automatically.
 On the Recommendation based on your tenant card, select Enable cloud.